niltonpaes/php_template_crud_oop/README.md

 # OOP PHP CRUD Template

-This is a template for basic CRUD operations in Object Oriented PHP and MySQL based on a CODEOFANINJA (codeofaninja.com) tutorial.
+This is a template for basic CRUD operations in Object Oriented PHP and MySQL.

 ## Some hightlights: